unchartedsoftware/aperture-tiles/docs/src/tour/components/readme.md

 Aperture Tiles Components
 =========================

-Aperture Tiles implements a data flow which breaks the visualization process into three distinct components: tile generation, tile server, and tile client.
+Aperture Tiles implements a data flow that breaks the visualization process into three components: tile generation, tile server, and tile client.
 This flexible framework allows third parties to leverage or augment the pieces of Aperture Tiles as they see fit.
+For example:

-For example, using Aperture Tiles AVRO tile data format, third parties can produce their own tile data using their own analytics.
-Another example would be to use the Aperture Tile Server standards-based [Tile Map Services](http://en.wikipedia.org/wiki/Tile_Map_Service), with a third party tile client to integrate Aperture Tiles.
+- Using the Aperture Tiles AVRO tile data format, third parties can produce custom tile data using their own analytics.
+- Using the Aperture Tile Server standards-based [Tile Map Services](http://en.wikipedia.org/wiki/Tile_Map_Service), developers can integrate a third-party tile client.

 Distributed Tile Generation
 ---------------------------